Lymah123/100-days-of-code/daily-journal.md

 - I setup user storage service for the app.
 - I integrated AWS S3 storage with MinIO using Docker

 Day 19: 13/12/24

 - I started working on the app dashboard.
 - I worked with React and Tailwind
-  - I will probably be spending the weekend on the dashboard
+- I will probably be spending the weekend on the dashboard.

 Day 20: 14/12/24